Do you believe the expression “There’s no substitute for experience”?

 Q1.
 Will the Metal Look the Same After 10 Shows?

 Have you ever bought a screwdriver at a discount store only to have the tip twist?
 So you throw it away and realize that a Kraftsman isn’t a Craftsman.
 About 60-70% of all trade show exhibits have a skeleton of aluminum extrusion.
-Sometimes it’s visible.
-Sometimes it’s not.
+Sometimes it’s visible, sometimes not.
 The dirty little secret is that it’s cheaper to use low quality extrusions with thin walls and a sub-par finish.
-Over time, it distorts, mars, and looks tarnished after a few shows.
+Over time, it distorts, mars, and looks tarnished.
 Your new booth becomes a used booth before you’ve wrapped-up your current marketing campaign.

 Ask about the manufacturer of the extrusion?
 There are recognized names and then there are Kraftsman.
 You may not recognize the name but that’s the beauty of Google.
 If someone tells you, “an extrusion is an extrusion,” walk away.